Applying for a Master’s degree programme with a Dutch certificate

 - Korteweg-de Vries Institute for Mathematics in Amsterdam.

-- TOEFL certificate; score of at least 90 in the internet-based test
+- TOEFL certificate; score of at least 90 in the internet-based test.
+TU Delft does not accept TOEFL MyBest scores; the required scores should be obtained in one single test.

 - IELTS certificate; score or at least 6.5 in the academic test